leonardoriccardomarta/aiorchestrator/YC_STRATEGY.md

 **Your Biggest Asset:** You have a SHIPPED PRODUCT when most YC applicants have prototypes.

 **Play this card:**
 "We built a complete SaaS that most YC startups would show as their Demo Day milestone.
 We did it without funding.
-Imagine what we do WITH YC."
+We're finishing incorporation now for proper launch.
+With YC, we scale to 6M+ Shopify stores immediately."

 ---